 First steps in Claude Desktop

 You can verify that Woof is correctly installed by asking Claude: “Is OuEstCharlie Woof loaded?”
-Claude may ask you to authorize listing backends — see below for details.
+Claude may ask you to authorize listing libraries — see below for details.

 Check if Woof is loaded in Claude Desktop